Matt Vierling Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Giants pitching staff ranks fifth in the league.
+- The pitching staff for the Giants has a collective 9.6 K/9, the seventh-best in the league.

-- The Giants have a 4.77 team ERA that ranks 19th across all MLB pitching staffs.
+- The Giants have a 4.74 team ERA that ranks 20th among all league pitching staffs.

-- The Giants rank 22nd in baseball in home runs given up (20 total, 1.5 per game).
+- Giants pitchers combine to surrender 21 total home runs at a rate of 1.5 per game (to rank 22nd in the league).

-- DeSclafani (1-0) makes the start for the Giants, his third of the season.
+- The Giants will send Webb (0-3) out for his fourth start of the season.
+He is 0-3 with a 6.35 ERA and 22 strikeouts through 17 2/3 innings pitched.

-- The righty last pitched on Sunday against the Kansas City Royals, when he tossed 6 1/3 innings, allowing one earned run while giving up three hits.
+- In his last appearance on Tuesday against the Los Angeles Dodgers, the righty tossed six innings, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.